It's important to be aware of things that can make you vulnerable. You can make choices to help protect yourself and minimise some of the risks.

 Reachout! - Tips for drinking responsibly

-Provides tips for safe partying and covers drink spiking, drug overdoses and what to do in an emergency situation if someone passes out or overdoses on drugs or alcohol.
+Tips about safe partying and drink spiking, drug overdoses and what to do if someone passes out or overdoses.